 HOW DO I KNOW IF MY ACID REFLUX IS CAUSED BY SIBO?

-SIBO is easily diagnosed by a Hydrogen-methane breath test.
-The gases produced by the bacteria are absorbed into the blood stream and get exhaled on the breath.
 The test can be done either in our clinic or in the comfort of your own home.
-Both involve a one-day preparation diet (read more here) and collection of breath samples before and after taking a special sugar drink.
+Each test requires a one-day preparation diet (read more here) and collection of breath samples before and after taking a special sugar drink.
 The samples are then analysed using industry gold-standard equipment (Quintron) and a report is generated.
 The results are discussed in the context of a professional consultation.

 WHAT MAKES ACID REFLUX WORSE?